Eating Concerns in Early Pregnancy

 - Popcorn

-- Drinking plenty of fluids.
+- Drink plenty of fluids.
 Drink at least 8 glasses each day.

 - Eat and drink less caffeine.

-- Allow time for a bowel movement.
-Go right away when an urge is felt.
+- Give yourself time when having bowel movement (pooping).
+Go to the bathroom right away when an urge is felt.

-- Exercise 30 minutes most days, such as going for a walk.
+- Exercise 30 minutes most days, such as going for a brisk walk.

-- Eat frequent, small meals.
-This is easier to digest than large meals.
+- Eat small meals more often.
+This is easier on your stomach than large meals.

-- When a laxative is needed, try Metamucil® or Citrucel®.
+- When a laxative is needed, try MiraLAX® (polyethylene glycol) or Milk of Magnesia® (magnesium hydroxide).

 - Take Colace® (docusate sodium) 100 to 150 mg by mouth up to 3 times each day as needed.